bcgov/platform-developer-docs/src/docs/app-monitoring/sysdig-monitor-setup-team.md

 - error from `sysdig-team` custom resource: if you don't see `Awaiting next reconciliation` after waiting for 5mins, contact the Platform Services team on the [#devops-sysdig Rocket.Chat channel](https://chat.developer.gov.bc.ca/channel/devops-sysdig).
 Make sure to include the OpenShift cluster and namespace information.

+- If you don't see the sysdig team created, please double check:
+  - that `sysdig-team` custom resource is created in `tools` namespace
+  - that there are no duplicated `sysdig-team` custom resource in dev/test/prod namespaces.
+Please run `oc -n <NAMESPACE> delete sysdig-team <SYSDIG-TEAM-NAME>` to delete the extra custom resource!
-- If you don't see the sysdig team created, please double check your Sysdig account profile and match it to the email address that you have provided in the `sysdig-team` custom resource in `tools` namespace.
+  - that your Sysdig account profile and match it to the email address that you have provided in the `sysdig-team` custom resource.
 If there is a mismatch, reapply the custom resource.

 - If you don't see default dashboard in your Sysdig team, contact the Platform Services team on the [#devops-sysdig Rocket.Chat channel](https://chat.developer.gov.bc.ca/channel/devops-sysdig).